Vezo people: Society

 of public administration in Madagascar, the building and the teachers are hardly ever occupied.
 Whenever children are in the building, and if the teacher has not run out of chalk, the teaching largely consists in copying letters, numbers, and short sentences from the blackboard onto the child's own A5 size blackboard.
 Understandably, the many children who do not own a blackboard are allowed to play in the burning heat outside.

 Family ties are extremely important among the Vezo and elders are greatly respected in the community.
 Families often provide for each other with younger members building boats for the elderly to use.
 Maintaining family ties is important to ensure that one is looked after in old age, or after an accident or ill health.
 Family relationships are particularly important to Vezo fishers because they determine access to marine resources and fishing gear.

-Family affiliation

-The Hazomanga is an elder in a family or clan who acts as the intermediary between the ancestors and his family member.
-His responsibilities include overseeing ceremonies and consulting the ancestors for advice when needed.
-The most senior village Hazomanga in Andavadoaka is also the village historian and is a member of one of the three founding clans of Andavadoaka.
-He attends village events when the community considers them to require the permission or consideration of the ancestors.
-The Hazomanga douses the ground in rum during each consultation with the ancestors.
-If an occasion is particularly important, local cattle, zebu, may be sacrificed.

 Culture

 The Vezo have official cultural ceremonies called Fomba.
 These include Bilo, Tromba, Savatse, Takasy and Soro.
 All these ceremonies, except Takasy, are practiced (with some variations) by the neighbouring inland Masikoro people.

 The circumcision ceremony typically lasts from 4 am until 9 am.
 The parents ask a wise elder to suggest the best date and time for the ceremony, and identify a nurse or doctor who knows how to perform the circumcision.
 Family members are invited to attend the ceremony, and one of the uncles holds the child during the ceremony.
 After the physical cut, there is drinking of alcohol.
 After the ceremony the child is called savatse.